2011–12 Ukrainian Second League: Championship game

 A championship game will be played between the top teams of each group competition.

-Promotion play-off
+FC Sumy were crowned as the Second League champions.

+Playoff among second-placed teams (Third place playoff)

-A playoff between the two second placed teams will be played with the winner participating in another playoff game between the 16th placed team of the First League for a place in the 2012–13 Ukrainian First League competition.
+In addition to the championship playoff, an extra playoff between the two second-placed teams took place.
+The winner of the playoff qualified for the promotion/relegation matchup with the 16th-placed team of the First League for a place in the 2012–13 Ukrainian First League competition.